astronomer/docs/astro/ci-cd-templates/gcs.md

 10. If you haven't already, deploy your complete Astro project to your Deployment.
 See [Deploy code](deploy-code.md).
 11. Add your DAGs to the `dags` folder in your storage bucket.
-12. In the Cloud UI, select a Workspace, click **Deployments**, and then select your Deployment.
+12. In the Astro UI, select a Workspace, click **Deployments**, and then select your Deployment.
 Confirm that your deploy worked by checking the Deployment **DAG bundle version**.
 The version's name should include the time that you added the DAGs to your GCS bucket.